MrSquid25/SLAE/Assignment 5/README.md

    1) Obtain the shellcode of every sample using the following command

-            * msfvenom -p linux/x86/* -f c (where * is the payload selected)
+             msfvenom -p linux/x86/* -f c (where * is the payload selected)

    2) Copy the output to shellcode.c and compile it

             * gcc -fno-stack-protector -z execstack shellcode.c -o shellcode

    3) Run the binary with GDB, set a breakpoint at &code, run it and copy the nasm code.

+            gdb -q ./shellcode

+            break *&code

+            run

+            disassemble

    4) Study it!

+Libemu Analysis:

+   1) Run the following command to obtain the analysis using Libenum Sctest:

+            msfvenom -p linux/x86/* (whatever instructions needs) -f raw | ./sctest -vvv -Ss 100000 -G bindshell.dot

+   2) Convert .dot file to .png file (graphic flow of the instructions followed by the nasm code)

+            dot bindshell.dot -Tpng -o bindshell.png

+Ndisasm Analysis:

+   1) Run the following command to obtain the disassembly code:

+            msfvenom -p linux/x86/* (whatever instructions needs) -f raw | ndisasm -u -

+Whatever option you decide is correct.
+In my case, I chose both options 1 and 2.
+Read_file, chmod and execve are the payloads selected to study using these mechanisms.